sandhya-k/talk-slides/readme.md

 # Sandhya Kambhampati Talk/Workshop Slides

 This file includes all talks/workshops that I've given where I put the slides or workshop information up.
 Where possible, I've added in the link to the conference website with the description of the workshop/presentation as well.
+Note: this hasn't been updated since 2018, slides will be posted here soon!

 ## Speaker/Trainer
 - DYClub Data Media Lab Wuhan University(mobile-based class), May 2017: